Three credits. Two class periods and one 2-hour laboratory period. Taught with TURF 1100. Guillard

 Taxonomy, identification, ornamental characteristics, cultural requirements and use of tropical plants.
 Principles of interiorscaping in the home, office, public buildings, and related locations.

 Four credits.
 Three class periods and one 2-hour field laboratory period.
 Field trips required.
-Taught jointly with HORT 3620.
+Taught with HORT 3620.
 Berkowitz

 Fundamentals of soil management and crop plant husbandry as applied to commercial vegetable production and home gardening.
 Horticultural principles of crop growth.
 Focus is on sustainable practices.
 Field laboratory will consist of field trips (some outside designated laboratory time) during the early part of the semester to organic and conventional farms to observe production and marketing practices.